Temporally Integrated Monitoring of Ecosystems (TIME) and Long-Term Monitoring (LTM) Program

 How are proposals selected?

-EPA selects proposed TIME/LTM projects for funding based on factors such as relevancy to EPA's mission, technical merit, and the likelihood of success.
+EPA selects proposed TIME/LTM projects for funding based on factors such as relevancy to EPA's mission, technical merit as required by 2 CFR 200.205, and the likelihood of success.
 If EPA issues a solicitation for applications for a particular project or group of projects, the solicitation will identify specific criteria.
-The evaluation and selection criteria for competitive awards under this assistance listing will be described in the competitive announcement.

 How may assistance be used?